fntechgit/summit-registration-lite/README.md

    **initialOrderCompleteButton** = string with the text for the button when the user bought his first order

+   **orderCompleteTitle** = string with the text for title when the user bought an order

    **orderComplete1stParagraph** = string with the text for the first paragraph when the user bought an order

    **orderComplete2ndParagraph** = string with the text for the second paragraph when the user bought an order